 This is critical.
 All too often someone designs a process without consulting those that are actually involved in the process itself.
-Getting their feedback and buy-in nice and early is not only a great way to ensure there is no surprises but they may already have ideas on how to streamline and improve.
-Also they are the perfect people to make you aware of the impact of any process changes.
+Getting their feedback nice and early is not only a great way to ensure there are no surprises but they may already have their own ideas on how to streamline and improve.
+Also, they are the perfect people to make you aware of the impact of any process changes.
 This is vital.
 No one wants to implement processes that just aren’t going to work!

 These should include: